ManyakRus/crud_generator/README.md

 in golang language to perform CRUD operations.
 A completely ready-made microservice is created that can be launched immediately.

-For each table in the Postgres SQL database, files will be created to perform crud operations:
+For each table in the Postgres SQL database, functions will be automatic created to perform crud operations:
+- Create()
+- Read()
+- Update()
-- Create(), Read(), Update(), Delete() (or Delete() + Restore(), if there is an is_deleted field)
+- Delete() (or Delete() + Restore(), if there is an is_deleted field)
-- Save() - creating a new record when ID=0, or updating a record when ID<>0
+- Save() - creating a new record when ID is empty, or updating a record when ID is not empty
 - ReadFromCache() - reading from cache or database
 - Update_ColumnName() - changing only one column with the name ColumnName, separate function for each column of each table
+- UpdateManyFields() - change several columns listed in an array
+- FindBy_ColumnName() - search for a record by one or more columns (if you fill in the findby_functions.json file)
+- FindMassBy_ColumnName() - search for multiple records by one or more columns (if you fill in the findmassby_functions.json file)

 files are generated:
 1. table - struct structure with all fields from the database, and gorm + json annotations Tables with fields in the database must be created manually in advance.
 The code generator will find all the tables and their fields in the database and use them.

-2. model - struct structure, including table, with crud operations functions
+2. entities - struct structure, including table, with crud operations functions

-2. crud - files for performing crud operations, exchange with the database, as well as files with tests
+3. crud - files for performing crud operations, exchange with the database, as well as files with tests

-3. grpc server - files for performing crud operations over the network, using the GRPC protocol, as well as files with tests
+4. grpc server - files for performing crud operations over the network, using the GRPC protocol, as well as files with tests

-4. grpc client - client files for using GRPC by third-party services, as well as files with tests
+5. grpc client - client files for using GRPC by third-party services, as well as files with tests

-5. nrpc server - files for performing crud operations over the network, using the NRPC protocol (via the NATS message broker), as well as files with tests
+6. nrpc server - files for performing crud operations over the network, using the NRPC protocol (via the NATS message broker), as well as files with tests

-6. nrpc client - client files for use by NRPC third-party services, as well as files with tests
+7. nrpc client - client files for use by NRPC third-party services, as well as files with tests

-7. crud_starter - a file with functions for switching to the desired protocol db or grpc or nrpc
+8. crud_starter - a file with functions for switching to the desired protocol db or grpc or nrpc

-8. main.go and other .go files
+9. main.go and other .go files

-9. Makefile - script launch configuration file
+10. Makefile - script launch configuration file

-10. .env - file for filling in the microservice configuration (database connection parameters, etc.)
+11. .env - file for filling in the microservice configuration (database connection parameters, etc.)

 Code templates are stored in the bin/templates folder.